XavierChanth/Git-Command-Cheatsheet/README.md

 - Git Bash (From installing on windows)
 - Mac

-mkdir <directory name>:
-> make a new directory
+Make a new directory:

-ls:
+> $ mkdir {directory name}

-> list the files in the present working directory
+List the files in the present working directory:

-cd <directory name>:
-> change the directory

-pwd:
+> $ ls

+Change the directory:
+> $ cd {directory name}

-> list the present working directory
+List the present working directory:

-touch <file name>:
+> $ pwd

-> Create a file
+Create a file:
+> $ touch {file name}

 ## Git Commands

-git init:
-> Initialize the git repository
+Initialize the git repository:

-git add <list of file names (. will add all files)>:
+> $ git init

-> Add a file to the staging area
+Add a file to the staging area:
+> $ git add {file names}

+( . will add all files with a change)
+(seperate multiple files with spaces)

+Commit these files:
-git commit -m "<your commit message>":
+> $ git commit -m "{your commit message}":
-> Commit these files

-git clone <repository link>:
-> Clone a repository to the present working directory
+Clone a repository to the present working directory:

-git status:
+> $ git clone {repository link}

-> show the current status of the repository
+Show the current status of the repository:
+> $ git status

 ## Git Config

 git config --global user.name "YOUR GITHUB USERNAME"
 git config --global user.email "GITHUB EMAIL"
-git config --global credential.helper cache
+git config --global credential.helper {$}
-> The above can be one of store, none or cache.
+> The "$" above can be one of store or cache.
+> By default it will not cache or store the password.

+## Extras

+For working in teams learn:

+- git checkout command
+- github branches